Laufen lernen mit dem IKEA FLISAT Kinderhocker

 When do children learn to walk?

-As with everything that concerns our dear little ones, the time when your child learns to walk is completely individual.
+As with everything that concerns our dear little ones, the time when your child learns to walk is very individual.
 Some children start walking at around 10 months.
-Others need twice as long.
-Every child has his or her own pace and that's a good thing.
-Don't compare with other children at the same age.
-Instead, focus on what your baby can already do and how you can best support him or her.
+Each child has their own pace and that's a good thing.
+Don't compare with other children of the same age.
+Instead, focus on what your baby can already do and how you can best support them.

 How to help your baby learn to walk

 As a general rule, you should motivate and support your baby.
-At the same time, however, you should not overtax your baby and leave room for the natural course of events.
-Create an environment that offers incentives for walking:
+At the same time, however, you should not overtax your baby and allow room for the natural course of things.
+Create an environment that incentivises walking:

-- Offer your baby as much free space as possible so that he can move safely and freely and is not hindered by objects when learning to walk.
+- Provide your baby with as much open space as possible so that they can move safely and freely and are not hindered by objects when learning to walk.

-- Let your baby run barefoot.
-This will give your baby a better feel for the ground and the rolling of his feet.
-Shoes should only be used when the baby is already walking well.
+- Let your baby walk barefoot.
+This will give your little one a better feel for the ground and how their feet roll.
+Shoes should only be used when walking is already going well.

-- Baby walkers that you place your child in are more likely to prevent the natural urge to move and can lead to postural deformities.
-Instead, provide your child with objects at different heights that they can pull themselves up on and push around as they please.
+- Baby walkers that you place your child in are more likely to hinder their natural urge to move and can lead to postural problems.
+Instead, provide your child with objects at different heights that they can pull themselves up and push around as they please.

-Unlike a baby walker, your child cannot lean too far forward and must keep both hands down to rest them on the stool.
-This prevents posture problems that can occur with a baby walker.
+Unlike with a baby walker, your child cannot lean too far forwards and must keep both hands down to support them on the stool.
+This prevents postural damage that can occur with a baby walker.